KevinGossentCap/sfdx-kgo-plugin/README.md

   --flags-dir=<value>  Import flag values from a directory.
   --json               Format output as json.

+DESCRIPTION
+  Read Metadata using the CRUD Metadata API.

+  More information about a command.
+Don't repeat the summary.

 EXAMPLES
   $ sf kgo source read -m "Profile:Admin"